PrimmR/authogonal/README.md

 ### Windows & Linux

-In the root of this repo, run
+In the root of this repo, run:
 `cargo build --release`

-The resulting binary should then be able to be found in `target/release/`.
+The resulting binary can then be found in `target/release/`.

 ### MacOS

-To correctly build the app file, you will need [cargo-bundle](https://github.com/burtonageo/cargo-bundle), which can be installed using
+To correctly build the app file, you will need [cargo-bundle](https://github.com/burtonageo/cargo-bundle), which can be installed with `cargo install cargo-bundle`.
-`cargo install cargo-bundle`

-Then, in the `authogonal` directory, run
+Then, in the `authogonal` directory, run:
 `cargo bundle --release`

-The resulting app file should then be able to be found in `target/release/`.
+The resulting app file can then be found in `target/release/`.